 - Keep your high blood pressure drugs on the nightstand next to your side of the bed.

 - Try keeping a chart or calendar to write down when you take your drugs.
 Keep this calendar posted so you can quickly see if you've taken your drugs.
 Use colored pens to help you keep track of more than one type of medication.

 - If you have a smartphone, find out about texting services and applications (apps) that can send reminders.

 - Establish a buddy system with a friend who also is on daily medication and arrange to call each other every day with a reminder to "take your medicine."

 - Ask one or more of your children or grandchildren to call you every day with a quick reminder.
 It's a great way to stay in touch and little ones love to help the grown-ups.

 - If you have a personal computer, program a start-up reminder to take your high blood pressure drugs or sign up with one of the free services that will send you reminder e-mail every day.

 - Remember to refill your prescription.
-Each time you pick up a refill, make a note on your calendar to order and pick up the next refill one week before the medicine is due to run out.
+Each time you pick up a refill, make a note on your calendar to order and pick up the next refill 1 week before the medication is due to run out.